Richard Lui: Journalism career

 Richard Lui interviews a guest for MSNBC.

 Lui joined MSNBC in 2010.
 Lui anchored Early Today for NBC News for several years.
-He is currently a breaking news anchor at MSNBC.
-He is based at NBC News's offices at 30 Rockefeller Plaza.
+He is currently a breaking news anchor at MS NOW (formerly MSNBC).
+He is currently based at MS NOW's offices in Times Square.
 In the past, Lui covered sports for both NBC News and MSNBC morning shows.
 He also served as news anchor for The Weather Channel’s program with Al Roker, Wake Up With Al when NBC co-owned the weather-focused network.

 Some of the events he's anchored breaking coverage of include the Scotland independence vote, 2013 government shutdown, Boston Marathon bombing, Japanese earthquake and tsunami, NATO's attack in Libya, and the Arab Spring and Egypt’s revolution.
 Lui's field reporting has included covering the Ferguson unrest, Hurricane Sandy, and the 2012 U.S. Presidential election.
 For the election, his reports ranged from the implications of the Tea Party movement to presidential election night exit poll data.
 In an NBC News investigation, Lui reported on a phenomenon involving high-volume brothels in the U.S. where women are forced to have sex up to a hundred times a day.

 Lui is a member of the Asian American Journalists Association and was elected 2013 Member of the Year.